keymetrics/doc-pm2/en/enterprise/guides/dashboard.md

 ## Requirements

 In the following documention, we assume that you already have connected your application to PM2 Enterprise (either on-premise and cloud).
-We also assume that you know how custom metrics and customs actions works.
+We also assume that you know how custom metrics works.

 ## Configuration